ha5ha6/judy_blog/_posts/2019-11-30-data-structrue-heap.markdown

 In a **min heap**, the key of P is less than or equal to the key of C.
 The node at the "top" of the heap (with no parents) is called the root node.

-More specifically, **Binary Heap** is a complete binary tree, in which every level, except possibly the last, is completely filled, and all nodes are as far left as possible.
+More specifically, **Binary Heap** is **a complete binary tree**, in which every level, except possibly the last, is completely filled, and all nodes are as far left as possible.
 A **Binary Heap** is a complete binary tree where items are stored in a special order such that value in a parent node is greater (or smaller) than the values in its two children nodes.
 The former is called **max heap** and the latter is **min heap**.
 The heap can be represented by **binary tree or array**.